will1410/notebook/presentations/itemdashboard.md

       )
     ),

-    /* This HTML will add a heading making it clear the item is active in the system */
+    /* This HTML will add a footer making it clear the item is active in the system */

     '<br /><h3 style="color: white; background-color: #829356; text-align: center;">This item is currently in the catalog</h3>'